 • The qualification must be a UK degree or other eligible qualification (this includes a PGCE)

-• The qualification must have been completed during current Student or Tier 4 (General) Student permission and it must also be the qualification for which the Confirmation of Acceptance of Studies (CAS) was issued
+• The qualification must have been completed during your current Student or Tier 4 (General) Student permission.
+It must also be the qualification for which the Confirmation of Acceptance of Studies (CAS) was issued, or the qualification for a course to which you made a permitted switch.

 Study in the UK